-For those of you who did not read physics in class XI, inertia is basically a tendency of doing nothing or remain unchanged.
+For those of you who did not read physics in class XI, inertia is basically a tendency of doing nothing or remaining unchanged.
 It can be synonymously used with words like inactivity, passivity or inaction, etc.

-Investor inertia is not a matter of physics but a grave subject in investment behavior which has led to the downfall of many successful investors.
+Investor inertia is not a matter of physics but a grave subject in investment behavior that has led to the downfall of many successful investors.
 Investment inertia essentially is an enemy of decision making which is generally critical in nature and often leads to loss of opportunity and financial doldrums.

 Investment inertia is a product of bad investment behavior in which ‘fear’ is the biggest culprit.
-Investors, however, seasoned they may be, generally feel the fear of loss, fear of the unknown, fear of failure and most importantly the fear of change.
+Investors, however, seasoned they may be, generally feel the fear of loss, fear of the unknown, fear of failure, and most importantly the fear of change.

-For example, a new investor fears complexity in investing, timing the market, understanding the psyche of market and stakeholders etc. investors who hold a lump sum amount to invest in the market fear of losing it in totality due to the volatile nature of the stock market.
+For example, a new investor fears complexity in investing, timing the market, understanding the psyche of the market and stakeholders, etc. investors who hold a lump sum amount to invest in the market fear losing it in totality due to the volatile nature of the stock market.
 They are afraid of making any wrong decisions with money.

-Investor inertia hits really bad when later on you find yourself at the same level of being rich as you were a few years ago and you peer investors have paved their way to being super-wealthy.
+Investor inertia hits really bad when later on, you find yourself at the same level of being rich as you were a few years ago, and your peer investors have paved their way to being super-wealthy.

 Imagine a scenario when you and your friend tracked a particular stock to buy and waited for it to come its lowest best; your friend made a swift move and bought 100 shares of that stock and you are still waiting for a day to come when the then lowest best won’t be the lowest best and a new lowest best would arrive (while the stocks are already rising).

-Continuing the above example, can you imagine how badly would this lost opportunity cost you?
+Continuing the above example, can you imagine how badly this lost opportunity would cost you?

 Let us say your friend bought those shares at Rs.
 264 per share and bought 100 shares, so she invested Rs.
 26400 at that time.
 Now that the markets have entered a bearish cycle, the share price for her stocks is Rs.
-412 per share, resulting in a total corpus as on date to be Rs.
+412 per share, resulting in a total corpus as of date to be Rs.
 41200 and returns equal to Rs.
 67,600.

 The most drastic of all is the lowered investing morale.
 As the realization of losing excellent opportunities dawns on an investor, the morale fades out for investing further.
-This is nothing but a by-product if investment inertia which you must overcome in all possible ways.
+This is nothing but a by-product of investment inertia which you must overcome in all possible ways.

 By definition, inertia is broken by some force or push or pull which is stronger than the inertia itself.
 Investor inertia also requires some intervention which may be either external or internal or both.
 The strongest and most effective intervention is self-motivation internally and competition externally.

-Motivation does not necessarily come from a positive vector, there can be vectors like fear and jealousy which act as strong force to push you off your limits and work hard.
+Motivation does not necessarily come from a positive vector, there can be vectors like fear and jealousy which act as strong forces to push you off your limits and work hard.
 It is up to you to identify what works best for you.

 Behavioral finance research claims Goals to be one of the strongest driving factors to an investor’s success.
 Once you have set your goals and are committed to achieving them, there is no looking back.
-If you are not feeling this kind of pull from your goals, you must rework on them to make them SMART (Specific, Measurable, Achievable, Relevant and Timed or Tangible).
-Once your goals have clarity, you will feel highly motivated to achieve them.
+If you are not feeling this kind of pull from your goals, you must rework them to make them SMART (Specific, Measurable, Achievable, Relevant, Timed, or Tangible).

 If none of this is working for you, you must consult a financial advisor who can understand your situation and guide you out of it.
-An advisor is not only an investment expert but also a counselor who can well recognize and drive you out of any difficult investment situation.
+An advisor is not only an investment expert but also a counsellor who can well recognize and drive you out of any difficult investment situation.